 Darrell L. Crapps

-Darrell L. Crapps is President and CEO of SENTEL Corp.
+Darrell L. Crapps is Co-Chairman of SENTEL Corp.
 Under his leadership, SENTEL Corp. has evolved into a full services provider of C4ISR, Information Technology, specialized security and engineering solutions to the federal government and commercial enterprises.
 The SENTEL philosophy is straightforward and simple: We perform focused work dedicated to providing practical solutions to complex problems while building and maintaining long-term strategic partnerships with each customer.

 Mr. Crapps acquired SENTEL in 2007 and quickly made a significant impact on the 30-year-old organization.
 In five years’ time, SENTEL’s revenues have soared by 89%, firmly positioning the company as a leader in the areas of test engineering, sensor integration, systems engineering, and integrated logistics services.
 After acquiring 24/7 Solutions, Inc., in 2010, SENTEL has established a solid footprint in the intelligence community and boasts a uniquely talented pool of experienced, respected and relied upon professionals supporting mission critical operations globally.